Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 A sales process is a set of repeatable steps that your sales team takes to convert prospects into customers.
-Building a sales process is absolutely necessary to your company’s success, and is perhaps the most important thing you can do as a sales manager to impact your team’s ability to sell.
+Building a sales process is absolutely necessary for your company’s success, and is perhaps the most important thing you can do as a sales manager to impact your team’s ability to sell.

 Want to learn more about what a sales process is and why it’s important?
 Read this first.
 If you already have a sales process built, you can skip ahead to the next guide in our series, How to Implement a Sales Process.